All Episodes

 I think the satanic element is just plain bizarre.

-Um when you find out how they were actually killed, it would take pretty much any normal human being and just stun them on almost beyond belief.
+When you find out how they were actually killed, it would take pretty much any normal human being and just stun them almost beyond belief.

 The group is dubbed the Chicago Ripper Crew by the media.

-Tommy Kokorales pled guilty to Lorraine Borowski's murder.
+Tommy Cocoralis pled guilty to Lorraine Borowski's murder.

 He will be eligible for parole in 2017.

-Andy Kilcouralis was charged with multiple murders, including Laurie Barowski.
+Andy Cocoralis was charged with multiple murders, including Laurie Borowski.

 He was executed in 1999.